 I believe that one of the reasons well-intentioned efforts fail (including my own) is that we have not fully addressed our own internalized bias.
 Since birth, our culture has taught us that some bodies are better than others.
 It has made thin and white and able-bodied the default, and any variation on that is “other.”
 The dolls I played with as a child; the history I was taught in school; the magazines I loved as a teenager; movies, media, all messages showed me that there is one best way to be.
 It takes a lot (and I mean a LOT A LOT) of conscious, targeted work to root out these untruths.
 These myths continue to be prevalent in our wellness spaces.

 “If you cannot be vulnerable in your training, you cannot reach your full potential.”

-As a yoga teacher, mobility specialist, and personal trainer, it’s up to me to make space for my clients to feel vulnerable.
+As a practitioner, it’s up to me to make space for my clients to feel vulnerable.
 That includes not just the poses or exercises we do, but how I speak to my clients, the space we train or practice in, and the messages they see me sending publicly through social media, in verbal communication with them, and in our nonverbal communication.
 I’m committed to doing more work to change what what an equitable wellness, fitness and health culture would look like.